flaskbb/flaskbb/docs/installation.rst

     flaskbb install

-During the installation process, you will be asked to provide a username, email adddress and password for your administrator user.
+During the installation process, you will be asked to provide a username, email address and password for your administrator user.
 Using the ``make install`` command is recommended as it checks that the dependencies are also installed.